Fadzaa/flutter-CRUD-getx/README.md

 1. **Onboarding:** Introduction screens for new users.
 2. **Login/Register:** Secure authentication via Firebase Auth for user login and registration.
+3. **Authorization:** Restricted access for authenticated users to perform Create, Update, and Delete operations.
-3. **Home Page:** Displays a list of available courses and modules within the app.
+4. **Home Page:** Displays a list of available courses and modules within the app.
-4. **Add Product Page:** Functionality to add new courses or modules to the database.
+5. **Add Product Page:** Functionality to add new courses or modules to the database, including importing local images.
-5. **Delete Product Page:** Allows users to remove existing courses or modules from the database.
+6. **Delete Product Page:** Allows users to remove existing courses or modules from the database.
-6. **Update Product Page:** Enables modification of course details or modules within the app.
+7. **Update Product Page:** Enables modification of course details or modules within the app.

 ## Dependencies Used